mtlpy/pyramid_google_login/README.rst

    def unauthenticated(context, request):
        return redirect_to_signin(request, url=request.path_qs)

+Once the user is authenticated, the ``UserLoggedIn`` pyramid event is broadcasted.
+The application can perform subsequent validations, create the user profile or update it.

+After that, the ``pyramid.security.remember`` helper is called.

-Once authenticated, the user will be redirected to an url specified by:
+Then, the user will be redirected to an url specified by:

 - query parameter (signin page): ``url``
 - setting: ``security.google_login.landing_url``